BlockchainCommons/Research/papers/bcr-2023-005-envelope-compression.md

 This section is informative.

 Both the [Swift Gordian Envelope Reference Implementation](https://github.com/BlockchainCommons/BCSwiftEnvelope) and the [Rust Gordian Envelope Reference Implementation](https://github.com/BlockchainCommons/bc-envelope-rust) support this extension.

+## Future Proofing

+To support this extension, future extensions to the compressed message used herein and defined in [UR Type Definition for Compressed Messages](bcr-2023-001-compressed-message.md) may support other compression constructs.
+To work with this specification, they MUST support an equivalent of the `digest` field so that the digest of the encrypted Envelope can be declared.

 ## Security Considerations